By Aatreya Chakravarti, Senior Staff Engineer, Custom Cloud Solutions, Marvell

-By Andrew Yick, Senior Director, Product & Test Engineering, Marvell
+By Andrew Yick, Technical Associate Vice President, Operations Engineering, Marvell

 This article was first published in Photonic Integrated Circuits magazine.